shark-S/Tic-Tac-Toe-using-reinforcement-learning/README.md

 # Tic-Tac-Toe-using-reinforcement-learning
 Learn computer to play Tic Tac Toe using reinforcement learning.

-This is an excersice problem(1.4) in [Book](webdocs.cs.ualberta.ca/~sutton/book/ebook/the-book.html).
+This is an excersice problem(1.4) in this [Book](webdocs.cs.ualberta.ca/~sutton/book/ebook/the-book.html).
 Here computer play with itself.
 There are 10,000 episodes to train computer which data is stored in [data.csv](https://github.com/shark-S/Tic-Tac-Toe-using-reinforcement-learning/blob/master/data.csv) and graph is in this [image](https://github.com/shark-S/Tic-Tac-Toe-using-reinforcement-learning/blob/master/Selfplay%20random_-1loss.png).

 After 10,000 episodes it show good result with its opponent player which is human :) .